hack4impact-utk/loves-kitchen/README.md

 ## Completed fixes:

+- clicking on someone in user table shouldn't undo the search filter
 - prevent users from seeing anything on staff or admin page with layout
 - user page should show name of username-password users, use auth0 email if not found
 - stylize the auth0 login page